dropfeedback/dropfeedback/README.md

 ### Docker for API server's database

-If you want to work with the API server, you need to start database first.
-We use docker-compose to run the database on local.
+If you want to work with the API server, you need to start the database first.
+We use docker-compose to run the database on locally.
 You can start the database by running the following command.

 ```bash
 docker-compose up -d